Thursday, August 13, 2009

 Today I got the front-seat view of a little movie I like to call "National leaders are absurdly influential on the psychology of individuals."

 We'd just watched his speech dubbed in Spanish.
-Some of his key WOW lines came out more like yonoentiendoniuncoño, but nevertheless I gazed starry-eyed at the screen, still in disbelief that he is The President.
-It’s like a national dream from which we're all going to wake up next month.
-(Maybe the wakeup will happen when, 3 weeks into his term, Fox News demands, “WHERE’S THE CHANGE?”)
+Some of his key WOW lines came out more like yonoentiendoniuncoño, but nevertheless I gazed starry-eyed at the screen, still in disbelief that he is President.
+It’s like a national dream from which we'll wake up next month.
+(Maybe the wakeup will happen when, three weeks into his term, Fox News demands, “WHERE’S THE CHANGE?”)

 While I don’t yet burst with pride every time I explain, soy de Estados Unidos, I can see a light at the end of the awkwardness-as-a-result-of-my-nationality tunnel.
 And watching his speech from Venezuela made me yearn for the chance to be in Washington and feel the energy of his symbolic triumph.